-Spanish Science PE LI: To locate Spain, Madrid and a few key cities on a map.
+Spanish Reading- 20 minutes daily Science PE LI: To locate Spain, Madrid and a few key cities on a map.
 Children will learn more about Spain, and about the Spanish language.
 They will learn about the many countries and peoples that speak Spanish, and practice locating some key locations in Spain.
+Read every day for at least 20 minutes.
+Over the week, aim to read different text genres such as: a biography, classic novel, adventure story, poems, newspaper or cultural story. - Additional reading resources can be found in Reading Plus, Bug Club and Collins Big Cat books. -Remember to record what you have read in your diary, and get the adult you have read with to sign it.
+Challenge: Write a piece of 'fan fiction'.
+Think about what happens after the story ends.
+Write the next chapter.
 LI: To identify different bones in the body.
 Children will be learning about the bones of the human body and the different functions that these have.
 They will learn the scientific names of these bones.
 Children will then be labelling the bones using a diagram of the human body.
-Computing Invasion Games (Tag Rugby) L.I: To develop throwing, catching and running with the ball Main Tasks: Children practise passing the ball in pairs, as instructed teacher and video.
+Invasion Games (Tag Rugby) L.I: To develop throwing, catching and running with the ball Main Tasks: Children practise passing the ball in pairs, as instructed by teacher and video.
 This progresses to passing on the move and finally into passing in 3s whilst avoiding a defender.
 Finish with a game where they avoid the defender passing on the move.
-L.I: To communicate positively as a member of a team Main Task: Children complete different team and communication activities, focusing on Social Skills and being positive and constructiv -Order into height, alphabetical, age order on a bench or line - without talking. -Human knot - untangle themselves safely with positive reinforcement. -Cross the river activity.
-LI: To understand what to do when something scares me online.
-Children will discuss their experiences online.
-They will discuss a range of scenarios, such as what to do if a stranger is talking to them online, or a video makes them uncomfortable.
-They will then suggest advice to the person in each scenario, and create a poster or comic strip suggesting what to do if this happens to anyone else.
-PSHE Topic R.E To understand that everybody's family is different and important to them.
+L.I: To communicate positively as a member of a team Main Task: Children complete different team and communication activities, focusing on Social Skills and being positive and constructive. -Order into height, alphabetical, age order on a bench or line - without talking. -Human knot - untangle themselves safely with positive reinforcement. -Cross the river activity.
+PSHE Торіс R.E To understand that everybody's family is different and important to them.
 Input: Children discuss in pairs the similarities and differences with their families.
 They then are shown various photos of different groups of people and asked - how are they connected?
 Challenge positively and delicately misconceptions and stereotypes.
 They are all FAMILY.
 Discuss what makes them a family.
 LI: To reflect on prior knowledge and form Geographical questions Starter: show children a blank map of the UK.
 What is the picture of?
 How do you know?
 Watch me: Introduce the children to their new topic: Where on earth is the UK?
 Mini task: Children stick the unit cover page (with the skills that will be covered) into their Geography book.
 Help me/ show me: On the appropriate section on the Knowledge organiser, children record the facts that they already know about the UK.
 Main task: Using the question prompts, children generate their enquiry questions for the unit.
 Questions and prior knowledge to be added to the relevant section on the working wall.
-LI: To explain what morals are.
-Children will be exploring the concept of morality and what they believe this means.
-We look closely at the Humanist views on morals and how Humanists make moral decisions.
-Children will be discussing statements and judging how accurate they feel the statements are when discussing morals.
+LI: To explain what Christmas mean to me Children will discuss what Christmas is, and share some of the things they do with friends and family during the holiday season.
+They will then consider what they celebrate during the festive season, and what meaning it holds for them.